joayo13/Locadex/README.md

 # Locadex

-Locadex is a mobile Progressive Web App (PWA) that generates top-rated nearby points of interest.
-It also has a map that helps you track the point of interest Can be used in desktop but meant for mobile.
+Locadex is a Progressive Web App (PWA) that generates top-rated nearby points of interest.
+It has a map that helps you track the point of interest so you can then capture and collect the locations you've visited.
+Can be used in desktop but meant for mobile.

 ## Features